artefactory/redis-team-THM/blog/content/04_redis-saturn.md

     <img src="{static}/images/configure_saturn2.png" width=500>
 </div>

-Configuring our IDE's with a [SSH connection to Saturn Cloud](https://saturncloud.io/docs/using-saturn-cloud/ide_ssh/) was also an easy process, and enabled data scientists to work directly within VSCode with the classical terminal and file explorer.
+Configuring our IDE's with a [SSH connection to Saturn Cloud](https://saturncloud.io/docs/using-saturn-cloud/ide_ssh/) was also an easy process, and enabled our data scientists to work directly within VSCode with the classical terminal and file explorer.

 The process of configuring this took about 30 minutes overall.